kosqx/srcnip/README.md

 srcnip
 ======

-Source code snippets - fast add and search.
+Source code snippets - with a few keystrokes

+Features:
+ - powerfull and easy search syntax
+ - never have to leave the keyboard
+ - adding new snippet take only a few seconds

 Requirements